DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Construction and Interactions

 \subsection{\name{} Visualization}

 \name{} visualizes dendrogram structures using a modified treemap algorithm.
 It traverses the dendrogram and renders each cluster node as a grid of images using the available rectangular space.
-At the top of each cluster node, we display the count and classification accuracy of the images in that cluster.

 \textbf{Treemap Layout}.
-The dendrogram resembles a binary tree, so there will only ever be two child nodes to layout in the space at each point in the traversal.
-This allows \name{} to adapt the simple slice-dice treemap layout~\cite{johnson1998tree}.
-Normally, slice-dice creates undesirable aspect ratios when laying out many rectangles per level~\cite{bederson2002ordered}; however, the dendrogram will not have more than two children per node, always resulting in just one partition of space.
+The dendrogram resembles a binary tree, and all non-leaf nodes have only two child nodes.
+This allows \name{} to adapt the traditional slice-dice treemap layout~\cite{shneiderman1992treemap}.
+Normally, slice-dice creates undesirable aspect ratios when laying out many rectangles per level~\cite{bederson2002ordered}; however, this issue does not occur in ours because the dendrogram will not have more than two children per node, always resulting in just one partition of space.

 We modify the slice-dice layout to display a grid of fixed sized images on top and to include padding (to highlight hierarchical structures).
 To demonstrate one iteration of the modified layout, consider a node $v_P$ that has two children $v_{LC}$ and $v_{RC}$ with 6 and 4 images, respectively.
 The goal is to fill a 100 by 90 pixel available space depicted in \autoref{fig:layout}.
 The algorithm works as follows: \begin{enumerate}[topsep=1pt,itemsep=0pt,parsep=0pt] \item \textbf{Dice if the available space from the parent $v_P$ is a horizontal rectangle and slice if it is vertical.} In \autoref{fig:layout}, $v_P$'s width $w_P$ is 100 pixels and height $h_P$ is 90 pixels, so dicing is chosen. \item \textbf{Compute the ratio to partition the space}.
 When dicing, the partition ratio is calculated by $ratio := N_{LC} / N_{P}$, where $N_i$ represents the number of images in $v_i$.
 The left and right areas of the partition correspond to each child, $v_{LC}$ and $v_{RC}$.
 In \autoref{fig:layout}, the dice partition ratio is computed as $(6 / 10) = 0.6$.
 Meaning $60\%$ of the space is for the $v_{LC}$ and $40\%$ is for $v_{RC}$. \item \textbf{Adjust the partition to fit images}.
 Based on the image size, compute the maximum amount of the images that can fit across entire parent's width (or height if slicing) by $fit := \lfloor w_{P} / w_{image} \rfloor$, where $w_P$ is the width of the available space for $v_P$ and $w_{image}$ is the width of each image.
 Then the actual partition dimensions can be calculated as $\lfloor fit \times ratio \rfloor$ pixels, resulting in a partition that fits images without cutting them off. \item \textbf{Add padding to show hierarchies}.
 After laying out the $v_{LC}$ and $v_{RC}$ and assigning them their new dimensions, a fixed padding is added to reveal the parent cluster $v_P$ behind it (like in \autoref{fig:layout}).
 We set a fixed padding of 10 pixels in our implementation.
 Color can encode the remaining height of tree under that node \cite{bostock2019nestedtreemap}. \end{enumerate}